 The Faculty will determine whether to recommend a student for participation in the Fresh Start program and will notify the student of that option.
-Successful completion of ★18 with a GPA of at least 2.7 or ★24 with a GPA of at least 2.0 [2.7 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] will be required for readmission.
-Further detailed information can be found in §\$14.5, 23.6.2(3)a. and 220.5.
+Successful completion of \star 18 with a GPA of at least 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] will be required for readmission.
+Further detailed information can be found in \$\$14.5, 23.6.2(3)a. and 220.5.

-If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled,
+If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled, students may apply for readmission to the Faculty as transfer students as described in \$15.1.10.